April 25, 2017

 The small audience remained completely silent through the performance, apart from the reverent welcoming and closing applause.

-Sakamoto stood, tapping/scraping a large upright sheet of Plexiglas with padded mallets of various sizes, resonating subtle vibrations.
+Sakamoto stood, tapping/scraping a large upright sheet of glass with padded mallets of various sizes, resonating subtle vibrations.
 The transparency at once mirrored him and allowed us to see and hear him through the looking glass, into another realm of sound.
 However, what we were actually hearing were mutated sounds from our own floating world.